TheCyberArcher/easy-linux-hdr/README.md

--> **The software will automatically patch your game with best HDR mods settings 😁**
+-> **The software will automatically patch your game with best HDR mods settings 😁** -> **The games are already configured and HDR enabled, you don't need to touch the settings (Peak brightness at 750 nits max)

 Add this at steam launch options :